Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 The tools below are cheap, require minimal training, and have no support contracts or REME personnel to maintain them.

-This means any additional equipment has to earn its keep and be supportable, else it will just get left behind and be a massive waste of time and money (both in short supply).
+This means any additional equipment has to earn its keep and be supportable, else it will get left behind and be a massive waste of time and money (both in short supply).
 We have to ask, can the simple tasks of digging holes and moving earth be improved to such a degree that it is worth adding support and deployability burdens to light role forces?

-Can we maximise efficiency through technology, and increase the workload or throughput of every single soldier in a unit?
+Can we maximise efficiency through technology, and increase the workload or throughput of every soldier in a unit?

 In addition, they can each be carried inside a Merlin or Chinook, or as an underslung load.
 Most will also be liftable by whatever wins the New Medium Helicopter competition.